-As of July 31, 2012, we had reserved 8,088,539 shares of our common stock for the issuance of awards under the 2011 Plan.
-The 2011 Plan provides that the number of shares reserved and available for issuance under the plan will automatically increase each January 1, beginning on January 1, 2013, by 5% of the outstanding number of shares of our common stock on the immediately preceding December 31.
+As of July 31, 2013, we had reserved 11,760,350 shares of our common stock for the issuance of awards under the 2011 Plan.
+The 2011 Plan provides that the number of shares reserved and available for issuance under the plan will increase each January 1, by up to 5% subject to board of director approval of the outstanding number of shares of our common stock on the immediately preceding December 31.
 This number is subject to adjustment in the event of a stock split, stock dividend or other change in our capitalization.